blambeau/passsafe/README.md

 Passsafe is a simple javascript utility to keep passwords securely hashed in storage and check them later.
 It simply encapsulates the use of standard methods (here pbkdf2) behind a nice object-oriented interface.

 Passsafe uses [crypto-js](https://code.google.com/p/crypto-js/), a pure javascript dependency.
-Itcan therefore be used both in a node.js and browser environment, unlike many other candidates that are bound to a C/C++ library.
+It can therefore be used both in node.js and browser environments, unlike many other candidates that are bound to a C/C++ library.

 ## Example